 Season it well, and season it early if you've got time.
 Prime rib has plenty of flavor on its own, so there's no real need to add much more than a good heavy sprinkling of salt and pepper.
 If you're able to plan ahead, it's best to season your prime rib with salt at least the day before, and up to four days ahead of roasting, letting it sit on a rack in your fridge uncovered.
 This will allow time for the salt to penetrate and season more deeply while also drying out the surface, which will lead to better browning during roasting.

 Start it in a very low oven.
 Here's where the "reverse sear" part kicks in.
 Traditional prime rib recipes will have you start your meat in a very hot oven, based on the premise that searing meat can "lock in juices."
 This has been proven time and again to be false.
-If you want the juiciest, tenderest prime rib, your best bet is to do the opposite: Start your prime rib in a very low-temperature oven (200 to 275°F), let it reach about 125°F for medium rare, remove it and let it rest while you crank the oven up to its maximum setting, then set the beef back inside for just a few minutes to crisp up the exterior.
+If you want the juiciest, tenderest prime rib, your best bet is to do the opposite: Start your prime rib in a very low-temperature oven (200 to 275°F), let it reach about 125°F on an instant-read thermometer for medium rare, remove it and let it rest while you crank the oven up to its maximum setting, then set the beef back inside for just a few minutes to crisp up the exterior.
 The result is prime rib that is measurably juicier and tenderer, with a crackling crust and the biggest expanse of rosy interior.
 Read up more on the science of the reverse sear here.

 Try cooking it a little more than you think you should.
 I strongly believe that well-marbled prime rib is at its best when it's cooked to a minimum of medium rare, and preferably medium.
 Rare is great for lean cuts like tenderloin, which tend to get dry at higher temperatures, but for fatty, well-marbled cuts, you want to cook them at least to the point where the fat will start to soften and render, delivering flavor and juiciness to your mouth.
 Indeed, when I did a blindfolded taste test of beef cooked to various temperatures a couple of years back, all but one out of a dozen tasters preferred prime rib cooked to medium rare, even folks who initially claimed that they liked their meat rare.
 Give it a shot!